Cambridgeshire and Peterborough Mental Health Helpline

 FREEPHONE 0808 808 2121

-Lifeline is a free, confidential and anonymous telephone helpline service that is available from 7.00pm – 11.00pm 365 days of the year.
+Lifeline is a free, confidential and anonymous telephone helpline service that is currently available from 2.00pm – 11.00pm 365 days of the year (usually 7pm – 11pm).
 The Line provides listening support and information to someone experiencing mental distress or if you are supporting someone in distress.

 Callers are supported by trained volunteers under the guidance of the shift supervisor.